eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 There may be a scenario where a Supplier deploys a Digital Twin that holds data that will have to be updated during the lifecycle.
 A potential use-case would be the update of a particular vehicle's BoM - for instance if the engine is replaced.
+This could be represented in a Submodel "SingleLevelBomAsMaintained".
 Currently, updating remote Submodels is a hypothetical example but, with the right tools, a pattern that can be executed in the Catena-X dataspace.
 Again, the Supplier registers the twin: